Amy Schumer Tells R29 Why Being Famous Is Still Really Weird

-Amy Schumer is about to share the screen with icon Goldie Hawn for the mother-daughter buddy comedy Snatched.
+This Mother's Day, Amy Schumer is sharing the screen with icon Goldie Hawn for the mother-daughter buddy comedy Snatched.
 In the new flick, Schumer plays Emily, a newly-single woman who doesn't totally have it together — but is willing to have a great time regardless.
 While Schumer may play characters still figuring things out, the actress seemingly has a lot of the important stuff already nailed in her personal life.

 It shouldn't surprise anyone that Schumer knows exactly who she is: the actress radiates confidence in both her stand-up comedy and in her fearless sketches on Inside Amy Schumer, many of which take jabs at sexism and her own haters.
 Needless to say, she won't let naysayers (which seemingly come with the territory of being a woman in comedy) knock her off her feet.